-On July 3, 2023, our Board made grants to our directors entitling them to receive an aggregate of 64,975 common shares which shall not be issued to the award recipients unless certain time or performance based vesting criteria, as applicable, are met, in which case the vesting will occur in three equal parts on the succeeding periods ending on December 31.
+On January 1, 2024, the Board of Directors made grants to our directors entitling them to an aggregate of 63,980 common shares which shall not be issued to the award recipients unless certain time based vesting criteria are met, in which case the vesting will occur in three equal parts on the succeeding periods ending on December 31.
 The awards were made under the 2020 Equity Incentive plan in accordance with Rule 701 promulgated under the Securities Act.